 I went to the Labour Exchange looking for work.
 With my qualifications I ended up in a laboratory in Gartons Glucose in Battersea on the river, next to Prices Candle factory.
 I was the junior laboratory technician in the Laing National section which made starch and was developing starch products.
 There was a lot of starch dust in the air.
 I got an attack of impetigo whilst I was there.
 There were just two of us in the laboratory and I had to regularly test the consistency of the starch coming from the factory as well as test different types of starch with additives for foodstuffs and puddings.
-I was not destined to be a laboratory technician and I found it all alienating and isolated.
+However, I was not destined to be a laboratory technician and I found it all alienating and isolated.

-I met Dave, my husband to be, at my sisters flat on Lavender Hill.
+I met Dave, my husband to be, at my sister’s basement.
 I discovered recently on a walk with Sean Creighton, social and Labour historian, that John Burns MP once lived at the same address.
 I met Dave through my brother-in-law Jack Halliday as they both taught at a night class in north London.
 Dave was an economics teacher at Chiswick Grammar School later to become a comprehensive school.
 He was 28 had a proper job and he had a car!
-He gave me a lift back to the flat I shared in Balham a few times.
+He had given me a lift to home to the flat that I lived in Gosberton Road Balham a few times.
 I shared the one bedroomed flat with a woman I knew from Galway called Helen Martin.
 (I had moved there after I had been in a bedsit in Sister’s Avenue for a few months.)

-I was homesick and went home to Ireland for a one week holiday which coincided with the University’s drama festival in Galway in February.
+I was homesick and went home to Ireland for a one week holiday in February 1966 which coincided with the University’s drama festival in Galway.
 Marie mentioned to Dave, when he called around to their flat, that I had gone back to Ireland and he thought I had gone back permanently.

 In the meantime, whilst I was at home I met a student, whom I really liked, another Dave, who was coming to London at Easter and we arranged that we would meet up.
 I also met another student from Dublin who likewise was planning to be in London and we arranged that he would give me a call.

-When Dave Rathbone next saw me, and realised that I hadn’t returned to Ireland for good, he asked me out after giving me a lift home that evening.
+When Dave Rathbone next saw me, and realised that I hadn’t returned to Ireland for good, he was apparently delighted and asked me out after giving me a lift home that evening!
 When two people who come from different backgrounds/culture meet and feel a strong connection/attraction things can move quickly as a lot of talking, comparing and catching up happens and you can fall in love very quickly.
 We used to go the Queens Elm in Chelsea and I probably drank a little too much – pints of Guinness were my tipple then.

 Meanwhile , Dave was returning to Manchester and the Isle of Man for his Easter holidays and I remained in London and went out with my visitors.
 It was a bit complicated but I explained to them how I had met someone and I had really fallen for him.
 I did not mention that he had asked me to marry him.
 After all, it was only a few weeks previously that I was footloose, carefree and probably a bit of a flirt having my first fling back home!